writechoiceorg/rocketlawyer/pages/concepts-page.md

 ### RocketDocument™

-In this section, we provide definitions for terms related to RocketDocument™:
+In this section, we provide definitions for terms related to **RocketDocument™**:

 - **RocketDocument™:** This tool enables customers to create and customize legal documents through a dynamic, interactive interview process.
 RocketDocument™ is designed to smooth the document creation process by guiding users through an interactive interview to collect specific details for the document.